AkintolaRichard/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A shell script that takes a list of words as input and prints only words that appear exactly once.
 # 14-findthatword
 A shell script that displays lines containing the pattern “root” from the file /etc/passwd
+# 15-countthatword
+A shell script that displays the number of lines that contain the pattern “bin” in the file /etc/passwd.